outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

             	      - whats the possibility that every rule we take as certain is a false similarity, false correlation, or other false object

   - answers questions like:
-    - what are the problems (inefficiencies, conflicts, mismatches) in this system?
+    - what are the problems (inefficiencies, conflicts, mismatches) in this system
+    - what solutions are associated with this problem type
+    - what problems are related to this problem
+    - what problems will develop in this problem space system
+    - what is the probable cost of solving this problem
+    - what is the adjacent format of this problem

 ## Interface Analysis